-Incredible Kenya Adventures supports the local Maasai community and guests are able to visit the Masai Village, the local primary school and the busy Maasai market.
+Incredible Kenya Adventures supports the local Maasai community and guests are able to visit the Masai Village, the local primary school, and the busy Maasai market.

 Traditional Maasai village

-A visit to a Masai Boma (Maasai village tour) in an interesting experience.
+A visit to a Masai Boma (Maasai village tour) is an interesting experience.
 As you arrive at the village, excited children and adults welcome you with song and dance, At certain times, one of the dancers will jump up and down gracefully.
 The jumps are several feet high!
 You will be invited to try jumping- (dancing), too, to your dismay you will be no match for their levitation act!!

 You will then be welcomed into one of the homesteads in the village, the village huts (called Manyatta) are made of cow dung and clay plastered over stick frames.
-This is quite practical, the masai maintain cattle herds, and the dung is always in generous supply, and its free.
+This is quite practical, the Masai maintain cattle herds, and the dung is always in generous supply and its free.

-One of your host will give you an insight into Maasai life, some of them may not speak English but our guides will interpret for you and the elders so that stories may be exchanged.
+One of your hosts will give you an insight into Maasai life, some of them may not speak English but our guides will interpret for you and the elders so that stories may be exchanged.
 This is a wonderful opportunity to learn about the history and lifestyle of these Maasai.
-You may ask many questions as you like and take photographs.
+You may ask as many questions as you like and take photographs.

 After the Village visit, you have the option of visiting the Masai market.
 Which is held every day of the week apart from Monday in different locations in Nairobi shopping malls‘ parking bays.
 You will see many villagers buying and selling a variety of goods including homeopathic remedies, local clothing, and other curios.